omarabdiwali/cmdline-stock-program/README.md

 You are able to check the values of your stock, by checking the net gain of when you bought it versus what the price is at currently.
 It also allows you to sell stocks, and lets you give the amount of number you would want to sell.
 Browsing the different stocks shows you the current price, the highest and lowest it was, the previous close, and the current date and time.

+# Things to improve
+- Making it faster, gather data asynchronously
+- Possibly add an option for more than one player
+- Making the code more concise